tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

 A subgraph view on an existing tf.Graph.

-An instance of this class is a subgraph view on an existing tf.Graph.
+An instance of this class is a subgraph view on an existing `tf.Graph`.
-"subgraph" means that it can represent part of the whole tf.Graph.
+"subgraph" means that it can represent part of the whole `tf.Graph`.
-"view" means that it only provides a passive observation and do not to act on the tf.Graph.
+"view" means that it only provides a passive observation and do not to act on the `tf.Graph`.
 Note that in this documentation, the term "subgraph" is often used as substitute to "subgraph view".

 A subgraph contains:

 * a list of input tensors, accessible via the "inputs" property.
 * a list of output tensors, accessible via the "outputs" property.
 * and the operations in between, accessible via the "ops" property.